 But the California gold rush, played-out lead mines, a river silting up from miner-induced erosion, and a national economic panic all drove Galena to become a handsome ghost town that nobody bothered to tear down.
 For 100 years it slumbered, but beginning in the 1980s Galena was resurrected as a quaint tourist town.
 The brick warehouses were converted into shops and galleries, and anything but the most subtle, hand-carved signage was banned: In Galena, preserving the historical complexion of the streetscape isn’t just a good idea, it’s the law.
 The outskirts, especially along the US-20 frontage, are fairly typical roadside sprawl, and there are still a few everyday businesses in the historic core (including a funeral parlor and a large and busy metal foundry), but the overall feel is of a long-ago era.
 Even the innumerable galleries and shops selling T-shirts and “collectibles” can’t spoil the remarkable effect of the place.
 One essential: Park the car and stroll.

 Besides the integrity of its mid-19th century buildings, Galena is famous as the town that saw a local store clerk win both the Civil War and the presidency.
-The modest Ulysses S. Grant Home (815/777-3310, 9am-4:45pm Wed.-Sun. except major holidays, $5) sits up Bouthillier Street in a quiet residential neighborhood across the river from downtown.
+The modest Ulysses S. Grant Home (815/777-3310, 9am-4:45pm Wed.-Sun.
+Mar.-Oct., 9am-4pm Nov.-Feb., $5) sits up Bouthillier Street in a quiet residential neighborhood across the river from downtown.
 Given to the general by a grateful group of local Republicans, the house is now a state historic site restored to the period immediately preceding Grant’s move to the White House.
-A small museum behind the house traces Grant’s life, from the Civil War to the presidency to his burial in Grant’s Tomb.
+A small museum behind the house traces Grant’s life, through the Civil War and his presidency to his burial in Grant’s Tomb.

 Even if you’re somehow blind to Galena’s manifold aesthetic and historical delights, you’ll probably enjoy its wide variety of food and lodging options.
 Unless you’re fortunate enough to be staying at one of Galena’s many B&Bs, the best choice for a good breakfast comes down to the Victory Café (200 N. Main St., 815/777-4407).
 Downtown also has at least one place for a reliably good and always cheerful dinner: the Log Cabin (201 N. Main St., 815/777-0393).
 Galena’s oldest restaurant, with a great big green-and-red sign that predates the town’s anti-neon ordinance, the Log Cabin is also known as “The House of Plenty” and has been serving up great steaks and a mix of industrial-strength Greco-Italian food since 1937.
-Galena also has a pair of great pizza places: Cannova’s (247 N. Main St., 815/777-3735) and Procento’s (105 Franklin St., 815/777-1640).
+Great pizza is served at Cannova’s (247 N. Main St., 815/777-3735).

-The Galena-Jo Daviess County Convention and Visitors Bureau operates an excellent visitors center (815/777-3557 or 800/747-9377), across the river via a pedestrian-only bridge, in the old Illinois Central Railroad depot at the base of Bouthillier Street.
+The Galena-Jo Daviess County Convention and Visitors Bureau operates an excellent visitors center (815/777-3557), across the river via a pedestrian-only bridge, in the old Illinois Central Railroad depot at the base of Bouthillier Street.
 Stacks of brochures cover everything from accommodations to bike tours.
 This is also the best place to park the car, as spaces are at a premium in the often-crowded downtown area.